jocelyng012/Python-Project/README.md

 # Python-II

-Consist some of the projects I have done during the time of CS 211 at University of Oregon
+Consist some of the projects during the time of CS 211 at the University of Oregon